Skip to main content

 • A single, prominent confirmation CTA (“Confirm Subscription”)

-• Do not include any other links like social media buttons or other CTAs that may distract the user from the confirmation process.
+• No social media buttons or other CTAs that might distract from the confirmation action

-Here’s a starter template you can copy and paste into the HTML editor:
+Here’s a starter template you can paste into the HTML editor:

 HTML